beom-kwon/gender-classification/README.md

 For example, if you execute the first m file above, you can obtain the trained KNN model.

-NOTE) If you want to evaluate our trained models, you can skip the hyperparameter optimization.
-In the "trained_model" folder, we provide our trained models.
+NOTE) The hyperparameter optimization is time-consuming.
+So, if you want to skip it, simply download and use our pre-trained models from [here](https://drive.google.com/file/d/11X_iL6hvS8fUtrrFFedLEoiMSE_8gAWK/view?usp=sharing).
+In the "trained_model" folder, we provide the pre-trained models.

 ## 6. Performance Evaluation